jpalumickas/revolut-ruby/README.md

 ### Authentication

 When you sign up for an account, you can generate production or sandbox **API key** in settings page.
-You will need this API key to communicate with [Revolut][revollut] API.
+You will need this API key to communicate with [Revolut][revolut] API.
 When testing, you should use Sandbox environment.

 Before making any request, you should authenticate first.
 Use the response object to